BradNeuberg/purple-include/README.md

 #purple-include
-##Granular transclusions for the common man.
+##Granular transclusions for the common man

 Iteration 3 (December 25th, 2007)